akvo/akvo-flow/README.md

 ### Test instances and Manual deployments

-If you want to use a configuration different from the dev one, run:
+If you want to use a configuration different from the dev one, checkout the akvo-flow-server-config directory into `..` and run:

     switch_tenant.sh akvoflowsandbox